Exchange Listing and State Preemption

 Exam Tip: Gotchas

-- Federal preemption does not mean "no state regulation."
+• Federal preemption does not mean "no state regulation."
 It means no state REGISTRATION.
-State antifraud and state notice-filing requirements remain.
+State antifraud authority always survives.
+For an exchange-listed security, states get no notice filing or fee either; notice-filing exposure survives only for non-listed covered-security categories.